Valuable 2023 Quarter Errors, Mint Marks, Die Cracks and Their Values

 January 2025: Shipping Begins

 While pre-sales are beginning now, investors will need to wait until January 2025 for the coins to officially ship from the U.S. Mint.
-The Mint has historically fulfilled orders during the first half of January, ensuring that investors receive their new coins shortly after the new year begins.
-With pre-sales orders secured, many buyers can expect to see their 2025 American Eagles arrive shortly after the Mint starts shipping.
+The Mint has historically fulfilled orders during the first half of January.

-If you’re considering adding the 2025 American Eagles to your portfolio, now is the time to explore pre-sale opportunities and secure your position before the rush begins in January.
+If you’re considering adding the 2025 American Eagles to your portfolio, now is a good time to explore pre-sale opportunities and secure your position before the rush begins in January.
+Be sure to check the specific terms and conditions on each dealers’ website prior to purchase to confirm the specific shipping date.

-U.S. Mint Authorized Purchasers are a select group of companies or dealers that are officially approved by the U.S. Mint to purchase bullion coins directly from the Mint in bulk.
+U.S. Mint Authorized Purchasers are a select group of companies that are officially approved to purchase bullion coins directly in bulk.

-APs distribute these coins to other wholesalers and distributors, retailers, precious metals dealers, and, in some cases, directly to the public.
-This network ensures that U.S. Mint bullion products are widely available in both domestic and international markets.
+Authorized Purchasers sell to wholesalers, retail precious metals dealers, and, in some cases, directly to the public.
+This distribution network ensures that U.S. Mint bullion products are widely available in both domestic and international markets.

 Becoming a U.S. Mint Authorized Purchaser involves meeting stringent criteria, such as financial standards to ensure they have the capacity to buy and distribute large quantities of bullion.